Skip to main content

 • Tetrabiblos by Ptolemy — The foundational text of Western astrology, written in second-century Alexandria by Claudius Ptolemy, establishing the framework of planetary signification, houses, and aspects that underpins Western astrology today.

-3. AI Synthesis and Personalized Framing
+7. AI Synthesis and Founder Review

-4. Scope and Accuracy Disclaimer
+8. Scope and Accuracy Disclaimer

 AskStar's content is for reflection, self-exploration, and entertainment.

-It is not medical, legal, or financial advice and is not a substitute for professional consultation.
+It is not medical, psychological, legal, or financial advice and is not a substitute for professional consultation.
 Decisions about health, money, relationships, or other consequential matters should involve qualified professionals in those domains.

 AskStar's interpretations are grounded in traditional metaphysical systems and classical texts.
 They are not scientifically validated predictions.
 Users should treat them as one input among many and remain solely responsible for their own decisions.